 - Ox-drawn wagons crossing the Unassigned Lands before the run.
 Teamsters delivered freight to Indian agencies and Fort Reno.
-Research Division of the Oklahoma Historical Society

-Indians, Railroads, Ranchers & The Military
+Indians, Railroads, Ranchers and the Military

 Two days before the Land Run in April, 1889, President Harrison set aside a Military Reservation of 160 acres east of the Santa Fe railroad depot, where soldiers were stationed to keep the peace.